 Find Land Registry Title Number

-The Title Number for a property registered with the Land Registry is found at the top of each page of the Title Register.
+The Title Number for a property registered with the Land Registry is found at the top of each page of the Title Register and Title Plan.
 Regard should be had, however, to the possibility that more than one Title may have been created for the property, e.g. where there is a freehold and leasehold registration, or where Legal Interests have been created and registered, such as Fishing Rights.
-Learn what types of ownerships will result in separate titles, and how to identify the Title you want.

 What is a Land Registry Title Number

 Whenever a property is registered for the first time it is allocated a unique Title Number by the Land Registry.
-The purpose of the Title Number is to distinguish not only each property from other properties but also to distinguish the different Titles held in a property from other Titles held for that property.
+The purpose of the Title Number is to distinguish not only each property from other properties but also to distinguish the different Estates in Property from other Estates held for that property.

 Legal Estates in Land